-As a singer sooner or later you will have to take into consideration ho soundproofing your rental apartment might actually help you record your singing.
-The problem is that most propper soundproofing techniques cost a fair amount of money and usually there is a lot of construction needed to be done.
-This in turn ill be impossible in some rental apartments as not all landlords will allow you to modify the apartment in any shape or form.
+As a singer sooner or later you will have to take into consideration how soundproofing your rental apartment might actually help you record your singing.
+The problem is that most proper soundproofing techniques cost a fair amount of money and usually there is a lot of construction needed to be done.
+This in turn will be impossible in some rental apartments as not all landlords will allow you to modify the apartment in any shape or form.

-If you are a singer which is serious about singing then you probably set up already a small recording studio.
-If you have not yet done that and you would like more information about what kind of equipment you will need than check out my recent article Singing at home equipment ( Top 11 Essentials ).
-If you already know hat kind of equipment you will need for your recording studio then the next logical step is to consider how to effectively soundproof the actual room.
+If you are a singer who is serious about singing then you probably set up already a small recording studio.
+If you have not yet done that and you would like more information about what kind of equipment you will need then check out my recent article Singing at home equipment ( Top 11 Essentials ).
+If you already know what kind of equipment you will need for your recording studio then the next logical step is to consider how to effectively soundproof the actual room.

-Soundproofing a rental apartment is a lot more different than soundproofing a room in a house.
+Soundproofing a rental apartment is a lot different than soundproofing a room in a house.
 Generally, speaking most rental apartments do have a lot of connecting walls between the apartments.
-Problem is that these interior walls are usually fairly thin and you can often hear your neighbors watching TV and so on.
-If you will set up a small recording studio in a room which is not soundproofed in any shape or form you ill find that your microphone will pick up a lot of background noise.
+The problem is that these interior walls are usually fairly thin and you can often hear your neighbors watching TV and so on.
+If you will set up a small recording studio in a room that is not soundproofed in any shape or form you will find that your microphone will pick up a lot of background noise.

 Generally speaking, most rental apartments have around 2-3 rooms which usually means that you will probably have some roommates.
-In case that you live in a small rented single bedroom apaprtment than it will be a lot easier to soundproof at least one corner of the room, it’s not ideal but you have to work with what you have.
+In case that you live in a small rented single-bedroom apartment then it will be a lot easier to soundproof at least one corner of the room, it’s not ideal but you have to work with what you have.
 In case you have roommates you have to find the best room for your recording studio which might be already occupied by one of the roommates.

-Older styled apartments have a lot of large furniture, while they might look stylish they are not the best when it comes to soundproofing.
-Large tables and bookshelves will resonate the sound back to your microphone and you will have an echo or a vibrating effect in your recodings.
-No matter how high quality your microphone is it will be fairly hard to filter them out without specialized software.
+Older-styled apartments have a lot of large furniture, while they might look stylish they are not the best when it comes to soundproofing.
+Large tables and bookshelves will resonate the sound back to your microphone and you will have an echo or a vibrating effect in your recordings.
+No matter how high-quality your microphone is, it will be fairly hard to filter them out without specialized software.